sivaram143/nodeApps/notes.md

      * `Fulfilled` - the asynchronous operation has completed, and the promise has a value.
      * `Rejected` - the asynchronous operation failed, and the promise will never be fulfilled.
 In the rejected state, a promise has a reason that indicates why the operation failed.

+* Blocking : waiting for something to complete and not being able to do other things (waiting in line)
+* Non-Blocking : waiting for something to complete and being able to do other things while you wait (waiting via callout system)

+* Asynchronous : able to break off from the main flow of doing something (fork in a river)
+* Synchronous : stays with the main flow (curve in a river)

+* Parallel : multiple things happening at the same time (multi-tasking)
+* Serial : things happen in order, one after the other (single-tasking)

+* API(Application Programming Interface)
+    * Allows software programs to interact with each other
+* SDK (Software Development Kit)
+    * A set of tools that can be used to develop software applications targeting a specific platform.
+    * All SDKs are/contain APIs but not all APIs are SDKs

 * console
     * console.log(document.body); //  prints the element in an HTML-like tree
     * console.dir(document.body); //  prints the element in a JSON-like tree
+    * console.error("Error"); //  prints like error message

+* JSON : Java Script Object Notation
+    * JSON.stringify() //converts a JavaScript value to a JSON string
+    * JSON.parse() // parses a string as JSON

 *  The Express Generator lets you create complex applications quickly.
 ```